AdobeDocs/analytics.en/help/implement/vars/page-vars/evar.md

 * Data in props are available in reporting within minutes. eVars can take upwards of 30 minutes to appear in reporting.
 * Props have a 100-byte limit in reports. eVars have a 255-byte limit.
 * Props have the ability to become list props, which accept multiple values in the same hit.
 List vars are a separate variable, and there are only three list variables available.
 * Props by default do not persist beyond the hit they are set. eVars have custom expiration, allowing you to determine when an eVar no longer gets credit for a subsequent event.
-If you use [report time processing](../../../components/vrs/vrs-report-time-processing.md), both props and eVars can use any attribution model that you'd like.
+However, if you use [report time processing](../../../components/vrs/vrs-report-time-processing.md), both props and eVars can use a custom attribution model.